Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 **:bulb: Remember we have a methods o create a new array from another one!**

-- Replace the duration info of each of the movies for it equivalent in minutes.
+- Create a `turnHoursToMinutes` method that receive an array as parameter, replace the duration info of each of the movies for it equivalent in minutes.
 For example:

 ```javascript=
 {